 Switching email service providers can seem like a daunting and tricky undertaking for businesses.
-Even when it’s clear that by moving ESP, your business would benefit from a better service and potentially a better deal, the task can deter you.
+Even when it’s clear that by moving ESP or email relay, your business would benefit from a better service and potentially a better deal, the task can deter you.
 Without a doubt, there are numerous pitfalls that businesses can face when they decide to move email service provider.
 It’s a time-consuming process, involving moving valuable data, such as contacts and significant reporting information.
 Protecting these assets is important, because any problem could cause a hiatus in your operations, causing your revenue stream to suffer.

 That’s scary, and it’s certainly something everyone wants to avoid.
 However, switching your email service vendor doesn’t need to be so intimidating.
 With some clear thinking, good planning and sensible preparation, you can help to ensure that a transition to a new ESP is as smooth as possible for your business.
 Furthermore, remember that moving email service providers is done for a very important fundamental reason: it’s good for the business.
 It just needs to be done well.

 So, here are seven top tips to assist you through the process of switching email service provider.
 They’ll help you expedite the switch, maximize effectiveness and avoid costly mistakes, and will ensure that your move to a new ESP will be smooth and beneficial to your business.
 Follow them and you might find that what was previously a daunting prospect is something you could even enjoy.

 1. Check if you’re set up on shared or dedicated IP addresses

 Remember that if you have a dedicated IP, your activity can drastically affect your reputation, and you may have to gradually warm-up the address if your service provider hasn’t already done so.